Pasta Frolla: Italian Sweet Shortcrust Pastry

 Now that you've mastered this basic sweet shortcrust pastry dough, you're ready to shape it and fill it to make all kinds of delicious treats.
 Here are some examples:

-- Crostata: Crostata is the Italian version of pie, which is traditionally made with a Pasta Frolla crust.
+Crostata: Crostata is the Italian version of pie, which is traditionally made with a Pasta Frolla crust.
 Roll the dough and transfer it to a pie dish or pie tin.
-Fill it with jams, custards like this old-fashion custard, or berries, like blueberries, before baking.
+Fill it with jams, custards (like in this old-fashion custard pie), or berries before baking.
 Italian Crostate are usually open-faced.

 The dough is too dry.
 Add 1 or 2 tablespoons of water to the dough and knead again.
 If still crumbly, you can add half egg white.